amita-shukla/blog-1/content/posts/2022-06-28--rest-api-for-long-running-jobs/index.md

 ```

 ## Conclusion
 Just like we have asynchronous calls (AJAX) on the frontend, designing the backend API as well decouples the frontend from backend as well.
 We can return more detailed status updates, or progress bars to update the user about the exact stage of this job.
-I got the chance to work on this feature once, which was a great relief to our user experience.
+I got the chance to work on this feature once, which was a great boost to the user experience of our application.